RicRicci22/dncs-lab/README.md

 # DNCS-LAB Assignament A.Y.
 2018-2019

-Project by Riccardo Ricci and Sergio Povoli for Design of Networks and cCmunication System @UniTN
+Project by Riccardo Ricci and Sergio Povoli for Design of Networks and Communication System @UniTN

 ## Table of contents
 - [Requirements](#requirements)